 Each pair of rectified left camera image and disparity map, which is transmitted by the SP1, also includes a timestamp and a sequence number.
-The timestamp is measured with microsecond accuracy and it identifies the time at which a frame has been received by the SP1.
-It does not incorporate camera internal delays and delays caused by image transfer.
-For images that are received over the network, as noted in Section 6.4, the timestamp and the sequence number are both copied.
+The timestamp is measured with microsecond accuracy and is set to either the time at which a camera trigger signal was generated or the time at which a frame was received from the cameras (see Section 8.5).
+For images that are received over the network, as described in Section 6.4, the timestamp and the sequence number are both copied.

 As explained in Sections 6.6 and 8.6, it is possible to synchronize the SP1's internal clock to an external signal or a time server.
 This directly affects the produced time stamps.
 When synchronized to a time server, time stamps are measured in microseconds since 1 January 1970, 00:00:00 UTC.
 If no synchronization is performed, the internal clock is set to 0 at the time the SP1 is powered up.
-If synchronizing to an external signal, the clock is set to 0 every time the synchronization signal is asserted.
+If synchronizing to an external signal, the clock is set to 0 at the rising edge of the synchronization signal.

 Please note that synchronizing to a PPS signal, as explained in Section 6.6, also produces negative timestamps.
-This happens whenever a synchronization signal is received while the SP1 is still processing an image pair that has been captured earlier.
-The negative timestamp is then the time difference between the reception of the synchronization signal and the time of capturing the current image pair.
+Depending on the selected timestamp source, this happens when a synchronization signal is received while the SP1 is processing an already captured image pair, or while the SP1 is waiting for a frame corresponding to an already generated trigger signal.
+The negative timestamp is then the time difference between the reception of the synchronization signal and the time of capturing or triggering the current image pair.